 • Complex SaaS or Enterprise Software: $250,000 – $1,000,000+

 Remember, these are high-level ranges.
-The real cost of custom software development depends on your vision, complexity, and long-term goals.
+The real custom software development cost depends on your vision, complexity, and long-term goals.

 Understanding the True Cost of Custom Software Development